homecreditcz/widget-calculator/docs/install.md

     app.downPayment = 0; // number in minor units
-    app.fixDownPayment = true; // parameter to decide if enable od disable downpayment app.language = 'cs-CZ'; // Language can be "cs-CZ" or "sk-SK" document.body.appendChild(app); // Where to mount calculator }
+    app.fixDownPayment = true; // parameter to decide if enable od disable downpayment app.language = 'cs-CZ'; // Language can be "cs-CZ" or "sk-SK" app.isModal = true; // parametr to decide if launch in model or not app.hideHeader = false; // parametr to decide if hide header of hc-calc document.body.appendChild(app); // Where to mount calculator }
 ```